Death Valley Photography Workshops

 where the instructors and participants can view and comment

 on each other's images.
+Please bring at least 2 prints to show,

 will be handing out durable cutout viewing cards (an excellent